elastic/elasticsearch-net-example/README.md

 What happened here?

-We try to index a document into elasticsearch but the client does not have enough information to infer all the required parts that make up an elasticsearch document id.
+We tried to index a document into Elasticsearch but the client does not have enough information to infer all the required parts that make up the URI path in Elasticsearch as to where the document should be indexed.

-Both `type` and `id` have a value set but index resolved to `NULL` why is that?
+Both `type` and `id` have a value set but index resolved to `NULL`; Why is that?

 Notice in our application, we never specified which index to index our packages into, which the API requires.
-We can specify the index in several ways using NEST, but for now let's just set a default index for the entire client using our connection settings:
+We can specify the index in several ways with NEST, but for now let's just set a default index for the entire client using our connection settings:

 ```csharp
 static NuSearchConfiguration()